rzc0d3r/ESET-KeyGen/README.md

 2. Do not create many license keys in a short period of time, otherwise you will be blocked in ESET HOME for a certain period of time
 3. If the program crashes after many attempts and you know that the program is up to date.
 Try using a VPN
 4. If an ACT0 error occurs during activation, check whether the ESET HOME account is connected.
 If so, disconnect it and try again.
 If the error persists, reinstall ESET
+5. If you get an error related to an old version of driver or chrome.
+You need to update the driver to the chrome version or chrome to the driver version